Robustness of the pathwise structure of fluctuations in stochastic homogenization: Main results and structure of the proof

 where $w_1(z):=1+|z|$, $[F]_2(x):=(\fint_{B(x)}|F|^2)^\frac12$, and where $\calC_{\alpha,p}^{\e,\F}$ is a random variable with stretched exponential moments: there exists $\gamma_1\simeq1$ such that

 for some (deterministic) constant $C_{\alpha,p}\simeq_{\alpha,p}1$. \end{prop1}

+Our next main result establishes the accuracy of the two-scale expansion error for large-scale averages of the homogenization commutator in the suitable fluctuation scaling.
+This error is encoded by the following (centered) random bilinear functional,

-Our next main result establishes the smallness of the error $E^\e$ in the two-scale expansion of the homogenization commutator in the fluctuation scaling, which is the key to the pathwise theory of fluctuations. \begin{theor}[Pathwise structure of fluctuations] Let $d\ge2$, assume that the coefficient field $\Aa$ is Gaussian with parameter $\beta>0$, let $\pi_*$ be defined in~\eqref{e.pi*}, define $\mu_*:\R_+\to\R_+$ by
+More precisely, we show that the typical scaling of this error $I_0^\e(f,g)-J_0^\e(\bar \calP_H f \otimes g)$ is an order $\e\mu_*(\frac1\e)$ smaller than the typical scaling of large-scale averages of the commutator $J_0^\e(\bar \calP_H f \otimes g)$ itself.
+In view of the generic non-degeneracy result in~\cite{DFG1}, this can be viewed as a relative error estimate.
+This property summarizes the pathwise structure of fluctuations and is the key part of our theory. \begin{theor}[Pathwise structure of fluctuations] Let {$d\ge1$}, assume that the coefficient field $\Aa$ is Gaussian with parameter $\beta>0$, let $\pi_*$ be defined in~\eqref{e.pi*}, and define $\mu_*:\R_+\to\R_+$ by